What Is a Statutory Form

 The easiest way to find a statutory form in your state is to do an internet search for the name of your state and the name of the form.
 For example, you could search for "California statutory will."
 If you get too many results from non-state sources, try limiting your search to just ".gov" sites.

-However, the disadvantages of using statutory forms are numerous and more grave.
-Because legislatures design statutory forms for the masses, they are one-size-fits-all and rarely flexible enough to meet individualized needs.
-In contrast, a lawyer can usually craft a document that takes your unique situation into account.
-Also, statutory forms may not come with instructions that explain how to correctly fill out and finalize the form, so you will probably need to educate yourself about how the form works, how to sign it, and other legal or practical issues.
+In contrast, a lawyer usually can craft a document that takes your unique situation into account.
+Also, statutory forms might not come with instructions that explain how to correctly fill out and finalize the form, so you will probably need to educate yourself about how the form works, how to sign it, and other legal or practical issues.

 Using Statutory Forms Is Optional

 While governments provide statutory forms for convenience and clarity, they are rarely mandatory.
 That is, in most cases, states also allow you to use non-statutory forms.
-So even though your state may provide a statutory will or power of attorney, a form drafted by an attorney or produced with form-making software will also be acceptable -- provided that it adheres to the requirements for non-statutory versions of the form.
+So even though your state may provide a statutory will or power of attorney, a form drafted by an attorney or produced with form-making software will also be acceptable—provided that it adheres to the requirements for non-statutory versions of the form.

 If you have any trouble, questions, or concerns about using a statutory form, see a lawyer for help.